 He leaves to cherish his homegoing: a loving wife of 54 years; Odessa Isaacs; sons, Stewart Douglas (Karen) Isaacs and Mark Isaacs; grandchildren, Brianna, Stewart Anthony, Aijah and Austin; sisters, Terry Miller, Carolyn Isaacs, Marian (Peachy) Edwards and Patricia Bitter; sisters-in-law, Juanita (Vernon) Bridges and Mary Tucker; brother-in-law, Eva (Evelyn) Tucker; aunt, Doriscene Colley; and a host of nieces, nephews, cousins and friends, all of whom he loved dearly.

-To send flowers to Stewart's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stewart Isaacs, please visit our floral store.